SCCA Continental Championship for Formula B/C Race

 - Brabham "BT23B" (Lee Midgley): Lee Midgley and Bob Griffith owned an Alfa Romeo dealership in Riverside, CA and are best remembered for their exploits racing production-based Alfas in SCCA racing.
 In 1969, they ventured into Formula B with a Brabham BT23 of some type.
 It was described as a BT23B when it appeared at Sears Point in June 1969 but as this is a 2.5-litre Climax specification, that seems unlikely.
 In the entry list for the Sep 1969 Thompson race, it was just described as a BT23.
 As no ex-F2 BT23s are likely to have reached the US by June 1969, It is more likely to have been a BT23G.

 - Lotus 44 [44-F-3?]
 (Peter Darr): To Ron Harris Team Lotus (RHTL) for 1966 and first raced by Mike Spence at Reims in July.
 It then became Jim Clark's regular car for the rest of the season, finishing second at Montlhéry in September but it was not competitive against the Brabham BT18s.
 Advertised in December 1966 and probably the car sold to the US.
 John Hick (East Orange, NJ) had a Lotus 44 for Formula C in May 1968 but later that season the car had transplanted to the west coast and was raced by Peter Darr (Government Camp, OR) in Formula B. Raced again in FB by Darr in 1969 and advertised in September 1969 as "Clark's own".
-Then presumably the car advertised by Robert "Denny" Ericson (Spokane, WA) of Repco NW in 1970 and then presumably the FB car of Don Breidenbach (Oakland, CA) in 1973.
+Sold to Robert "Denny" Ericson (Spokane, WA) of Repco NW in 1970 and then to Don Breidenbach (Oakland, CA) by 1973.
+Breidenbach raced the car in SCCA Regionals in 1973 before buying himself a brand new March 74B for 1974.
 Last seen when advertised by Breidenbach in February 1974.
 Subsequent history unknown.
 Philipp Buhofer owned a Lotus 44 in 2019 that was said to be 44-F2-3.
 The car's preparers say that it is the car owned at one time by Cedric Selzer, then sold to Japan.
-It was later sold by Lutziger Cars in Japan to Philipp Buhofer some time before 2014.
+It was later sold by Lutziger Cars to Philipp Buhofer some time before 2014.

 - Titan Mk3 (Ed Leslie): Ed Leslie (Monterey, CA) raced a yellow Team CIRT Titan in Formula B in the opening races of the 1969 season.
 He was entered as #81 on three occasions and #84 on the other.
 Finished third at Laguna Seca in May and second at Continental Divide in June.
 Not seen again after retiring from the Sears Point race in June with a blown head gasket.
 Earl Jones then appeared at #81 on the entry list at the next two races and it is possible that he took over Leslie's car.
 However, both had appeared together at the opening race of the season so there must have been two distinct FB cars.
 For 1970, Butch Owsley (Aptos, CA) bought the ex-Ed Leslie FB Titan to use in the SCCA Pro series and in the FRA series.
 Subsequent history unknown.